 - 8am Enjoy breakfast at Monarch Beach Resort’s AVEO

-- 9am Hang Out and Play Lawn Games as you walk around the gorgeous property at Monarch
+- 9am Hang out, play lawn games & walk around the gorgeous property at Monarch

 - 10am- Whale Watching Tour

-- 2pm- Walk through the shops at the Dana Point Wharf (an iced coffee or ice cream is a good idea too!)
+- 2pm- Walk through the shops at the Wharf (an iced coffee or ice cream is a good idea too!)

 - 4pm- Head to Doheny Beach and rent a Surrey Bike